-WARNING:

-Use only as specified by Sienco, Inc. Unspecified use may result in damage to the analyzer and will void the warranty.
+WARNING: Use only as specified by this operator's manual or test instructions for use.
+Unspecified use may result in damage to the analyzer and will void the warranty.

-A CAUTION:

-Only properly trained laboratory personnel and health care

-professionals should operate the analyzer.
+CAUTION: Only properly trained laboratory personnel and health care professionals should operate the analyzer.